-The net pension and net OPEB liabilities and related deferred outflows and inflows of resources all fluctuated significantly in comparison with the prior year.
-These fluctuations are primarily the result of the greater than expected returns on pension plan investments.
+The net pension and net OPEB liabilities and related deferred outflows and inflows of resources all fluctuated significantly in comparison with the prior fiscal year-end.
+These fluctuations are primarily caused by the lower than expected returns on pension plan investments.

-Current Assets increased significantly in comparison with the prior year.
-This increase is primarily the result of an increase in cash and investments.
+Net investment in capital assets increased significantly in comparison with the prior year.
+This increase primarily represents the increases in capital asset acquisitions.